oracle-livelabs/security/database/advanced/key-vault/key-vault-Lab6.md

 ### Prerequisites
 This lab assumes you went through Lab 5.

-### Task 1: PCI compliance ONLY with Oracle Key Vault
+### Task 1: Achieve PCI compliance ONLY with Oracle Key Vault

 1. Open a Terminal session on your **DBSec-Lab** VM as OS user *oracle*